cubenicke/Fury/README.md

 Toggle HS or Cleave - Dump excessing rage with Heroic Strike or Cleave.
 Useful in threat situations and for a AoE with single mob prio.
 Toggle WW - Stops using Whirlwind during normal rotation, toggle it in CC situations. or Kel'Thuzad to don't do damage on Mind Controlled people.
 Toggle DW - Enable it a bit into fights when you want your first Death Wish to fire off (Also controls Orc racial Blood Fury).
+Toggle AoE - Just use AoE attacks
+Toggle Auto Attack - When in raiding it's important to have same target.

 ### Usage as Macros
 Some commands exists as key bindings, but for most commands one has to write a macro to make them usable during combat.